 - Stakeholders: This attribute indicates who will be affected should any changes be made to a requirement.

-These attributes can be tracked using software applications as simple as Microsoft Excel or as robust as a full-featured requirements management software application.
+These attributes can be tracked using software applications as simple as Microsoft Excel or as robust as full-featured requirements management software applications.

 Which other requirements attributes do you believe should be on this list?